 Rogue Federal Credit Union will expand its horizons Monday when it acquires Chetco Federal Credit Union's Oregon operations.

-The National Credit Union Administration announced Friday that it had selected Rogue Federal to purchase and assume Chetco's Oregon operations.
+The National Credit Union Administration announced Friday that it had selected Medford-based Rogue Federal to purchase and assume Chetco's branches along the Southern Oregon coast.

 In a release, the NCUA said it had placed Chetco into conservatorship on Sept.
 23, 2011, "in order to protect the financial stability and safe-and-sound operations of the credit union."

-The acquisition will add five branches and about $200 million in assets to Rogue Federal's operation, which currently has assets of about $600 million.
+The acquisition will add five branches and about $200 million in assets to Rogue Federal's operations, bringing its total assets to about $800 million.

 Coast Central Credit Union has agreed to purchase and assume Chetco's Crescent City branch and California memberships.